Skate hardware isn’t the most interesting topic.

 - More torque

-For most, Phillips head is the best option because it’s easier to find a Phillips screwdriver.
-Unless you have a bunch of allen keys.
+If you live in the USA, Phillips head is most likely the best option because it’s easier to find a Phillips screwdriver.
+If your deck is drilled correctly, you won’t need a lot of torque to tighten skate hardware.

+The most common head types are countersink and button.
+Countersink heads sit flush while button heads are exposed.
 Choosing one depends on your riding style/ how your deck is drilled.

 Buttons vs Pan Heads